True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 The new DNA comparisons determined with almost scientific certainty the stain on Conrick's jacket originated from Bowen.

 Bowen was charged in January 2008 with murder and murder in perpetration of child molesting.
-Conrick's stepmother, Barbara Conrick, stared him down as he was led into the Lake County Jail, though the pale and balding man in paint-splattered jeans and work boots didn't meet her gaze.
+Conrick's stepmother, Barbara Conrick, stared Bowen down as he was led into the Lake County Jail, though the pale and balding man in paint-splattered jeans and work boots didn't meet her gaze.

 He pleaded guilty later that year to the murder and admitted in a statement he forced the boy to perform sexual acts before strangling him, stabbing him repeatedly with a stick and cutting him with a piece of glass.